Kirandeep2806/Hill-Cipher/README.md

 The repo contains **Hill Cipher Encryption and Decryption**

-It allows to encrypt the text using the Hill Cipher technique, and decryption can as well.
+It allows to encrypt the text using the Hill Cipher technique, and decryption can be done as well.
 Checkout the snippets below.

 ```python
 import hillcipher as hc